codingMustache/codingMustache/README.md

 ## Joke of the Day

-A weasel walks into a bar.
-The bartender says, "Wow, I've never served a weasel before.
-What can I get for you?"
-"Pop," goes the weasel.
+I just wrote a book on reverse psychology.
+Do not read it!

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+Whistler was the codename of this Microsoft Operating System.
- 1. Two Years
+ 1. Windows 2000
- 2. Eight Years
+ 2. Windows XP
- 3. Four Years
+ 3. Windows 95
- 4. Year
+ 4. Windows 7

 <details>
   <summary>Answer</summary>
-  Year
+  Windows XP
 </details>